 Check your local recreation center and/or community college catalog for more ideas.

-Several things to consider are that you probably won’t be making a full time income and the income you do make can be variable – often these kinds of classes are cancelled if enrollment is too low.
+Several things to consider are that you probably won’t be making a full-time income and the income you do make can be variable – often these kinds of classes are canceled if enrollment is too low.

 However, being able to teach classes on topics of your choice and on your own schedule is a pretty huge plus!